I was born in October 1978 to a Nigerian father and an English-Irish mother.

 Ten other MPs and I had made the difficult decision to leave our parties and set up The Independent Group in Parliament – that group went on to form Change UK.

-It has become clear to me that, for those of us who want to change our broken politics and share liberal progressive values, we must come together under one banner - that banner must be the Liberal Democrats.
+Following the local and European elections in 2019, it became clear to me that, for those of us who want to change our broken politics and share liberal progressive values, we must come together under one banner - that banner must be the Liberal Democrats.

 I worked in the box office at Selhurst Park as a teenager, and have been a fan of Crystal Palace since I was young, having regularly attended matches there with my late father.